-Easterly wind anomalies remain evident near the Date Line and have expanded across the west Pacific.
-Westerly anomalies continued across parts of the east Pacific during the last five days.
-Westerly anomalies strengthened across the east Atlantic.
+Easterly wind anomalies remain evident near the Date Line and extend westward to now include much of the western Pacific, southern Asia and parts of the Indian Ocean.
+Westerly anomalies continued across the east Pacific and tropical Atlantic.

-850-hPa Zonal Wind Anomalies (m s-1
+850-hPa Zonal Wind Anomalies (m s-1)